MS-Platform-Dev/bank2table/README.md

 This tool reads one or more bank statement PDF files and converts the transactional contents into a single flat data table (Excel, comma/tab delimited, etc.) for further processing, for example bank reconciliation of the accounts ledger.

+**Note:** The initial releases will be limited to bank statements in English (UK and US) only.
+Other languages are on the roadmap but will not be implemented before the core app is stable - and also depending on actual user demand.

 ### Output Table Columns
 - **Global Details**
   - Path and filename of PDF statement file